An introduction to Satyagraha

 To discover more about the incredible work of this American, contemporary, minimalist composer, read our Beginner’s Guide to Philip Glass.

-McDermott’s star production returns
+McDermott’s star production

-Director Phelim McDermott first staged the highly-acclaimed production in 2007, and is also known for his award winning run of Glass’s Akhnaten in 2016.
+Director Phelim McDermott first staged the highly-acclaimed production in 2007 at the ENO, and is also known for his award winning run of Glass’s Akhnaten in 2016.
 Featuring huge set pieces and beautiful costumes, this production provides a spectacle known the world over, through the Met Opera’s streams during 2020.
 A mesmerising and beautiful staging of a touching work, Satyagraha captivates audiences everytime.
-You can relive the magic of ENO’s incredible performance through the production photographs.